-Although Richards' new squad was a solid team, they were clearly playing second fiddle in Detroit to the Hank Greenberg-led Tigers, who had gone 101-53 to win the 1934 American League Pennant.
+Although Richards’s new squad was a solid team, they were playing second fiddle in Detroit to the Hank Greenberg-led Tigers, who had gone 101-53 to win the 1934 American League pennant.
 In the early weeks of the 1934 season, the biggest crowd the Lions could draw for a game was a relatively paltry 15,000.
 Desperate for a marketing trick to get Detroit excited about its fledgling football franchise, Richards hit on the idea of playing a game on Thanksgiving.
-Since Richards' WJR was one of the bigger radio stations in the country, he had considerable clout with his network and convinced NBC to broadcast a Thanksgiving game on 94 stations nationwide.
+Since Richards’s WJR was one of the bigger radio stations in the country, he had considerable clout with his network and convinced NBC to broadcast a Thanksgiving game on 94 stations nationwide.

 The move worked brilliantly.
 The undefeated Chicago Bears rolled into town as defending NFL champions, and since the Lions had only one loss, the winner of the first Thanksgiving game would take the NFL’s Western Division.
 The Lions not only sold out their 26,000-seat stadium, they also had to turn fans away at the gate.
-Even though the juggernaut Bears won that game, the tradition took hold, and that's why the Lions still play on Thanksgiving.
+Even though the juggernaut Bears won that game, the tradition took hold, and the Lions have been playing on Thanksgiving ever since.

-Cowboys general manager Tex Schramm, though, was something of marketing genius; among his other achievements was the creation of the Dallas Cowboys Cheerleaders.
+Tex Schramm, then the general manager of the Cowboys, was something of a marketing genius, though; among his other achievements was the creation of the Dallas Cowboys Cheerleaders.

-In 2006, because 6+ hours of holiday football was not sufficient, the NFL added a third game to the Thanksgiving lineup.
-This game is not assigned to a specific franchise—this year, the New York Jets welcome the New England Patriots.
+In 2006, because six-plus hours of holiday football was not sufficient, the NFL added a third game to the Thanksgiving lineup.
+This game is not assigned to a specific franchise.
+For 2023, the Seattle Seahawks will welcome the San Francisco 49ers.

-Re-running this article the day before the games is our Thanksgiving tradition.
+Re-running this 2008 article just ahead of the games is our own Thanksgiving tradition.